 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.

-The Pavilion Hall was commissioned during the reign of Emperor Alexander I, with construction beginning in 1819 and finishing in 1829.
-Designed by architect Leo von Klenze, it connected the Winter Palace to the Small Hermitage and embodied neoclassical elegance with Russian grandeur.
-Its dome, columns, and symmetry reflected the cultural revival of the period, establishing the hall as a centrepiece of the Hermitage.
+The Pavilion Hall was commissioned during the reign of Emperor Alexander I, with construction beginning in 1819 and concluding in 1829.
+Designed by architect Leo von Klenze, it formed an elegant link between the Winter Palace and the Small Hermitage.
+Its symmetry, measured proportions, and classical detailing reflect the neoclassical ideals of the era—architecture as order, authority, and refinement.

 Conclusion